daostack/DAOstack-Hackers-Kit/peepeth-dao-example/README.md

 #### Using directly with Ganache:

+- Go to `dist/index.html` and follow the instructions in the comments
-To use directly with Ganache simply go to the dist folder and open index.html in your web browser.
+- After saving the changes, just open index.html in your web browser.

 #### Using with MetaMask: